FortiSIEM

 - [PersistenceUnit: phoenixDB] Unable to build Hibernate SessionFactory

-• Make sure that the following entry exist in /etc/hosts file.
-If it does not exist, manually add the entry:
+• Make sure that the following entry exists in /etc/hosts file.
+If it does not exist, manually add the entry using any of the available editors, such as vi:

 X.X.X.X dbleader.fsiem.fortinet.com

-X.X.X.X is IP Address of Supervisor, replace it with actual IP of Supervisor
+Note: X.X.X.X is the IP Address of the Supervisor; replace it with the actual IP address of the Supervisor.

 • Resume the upgrade from the step where it failed previously.